liquicode/jsonstor-excel/tests.md

   jsonstor-excel Tests
     A) CRUD Tests
-      ✔ should insert 100 documents, one at a time (965ms) ✔ should delete 100 documents, all at once (8ms)
+      ✔ should insert 100 documents, one at a time (847ms) ✔ should delete 100 documents, all at once (7ms)
       ✔ should insert 100 documents, all at once
-      ✔ should read 100 documents, one at a time (25ms) ✔ should replace 100 documents, one at a time (1137ms) ✔ should read 100 documents, all at once
+      ✔ should read 100 documents, one at a time (20ms) ✔ should replace 100 documents, one at a time (1023ms) ✔ should read 100 documents, all at once
-      ✔ should update 100 documents, one at a time (1159ms) ✔ should update 100 documents, all at once (12ms)
-      ✔ should delete 100 documents, one at a time (948ms)
+      ✔ should read 5 documents, all at once and sorted ✔ should update 100 documents, one at a time (1070ms) ✔ should update 100 documents, all at once (11ms) ✔ should delete 100 documents, one at a time (865ms)
     B) Rainbow Tests
       Nested Fields (explicit)
         ✔ should not perform matching on nested fields using implicit $eq